iwangjian/TG-ClariQ/README.md

 The pre-trained BERT model can be downloaded from Hugging Face's [model card](https://huggingface.co/bert-base-uncased/tree/main), please download `config.json`, `pytorch_model.bin`, `vocab.txt` and place these files into the folder `pretrain/bert/base-uncased/`.
 The pre-trained Glove word vectors can be downloaded from [here](http://nlp.stanford.edu/data/glove.42B.300d.zip), then unzip the file as `glove.42B.300d.txt` and place into the folder `pretrain/glove/`.

 ## Dataset
-We have uploaded the preprocessed MIMICS dataset to the `data/` folder.
+We have uploaded the preprocessed MIMICS dataset to the `data/` folder, where the `MIMICS-train.zip` needs to be unzipped.
 For more details about the raw MIMICS data collection, please refer to the Microsoft [MIMICS](https://github.com/microsoft/MIMICS) repo.

 ## Quickstart